Site Rentals FAQs

 If the event extends beyond the contracted time, the client will be charged $200 for each additional hour if preplanned with the Museum and $150 for each additional one-half hour if not planned.

-When considering your rental, keep in mind that the museum is open to the public during regular business hours 10 am – 5 pm every day except Wednesday when the Museum is closed.
-(June through October, open daily) While we are happy to host your event at these times, certain restrictions may apply.
+When considering your rental, keep in mind when the museum is open to the public.
+While we are happy to host your event at these times, certain restrictions may apply.

-If the caterer is not on the Museum’s ‘approved list’ or is new to the Museum, they must be approved by the Facility Coordinator who will arrange for them a tour of the space and kitchen.
+If the caterer is new to the Museum, they must be approved by the Facility Coordinator who will arrange for a tour of the space and kitchen.
 Any caterer providing services at your event must provide Bennington Museum with a certificate of insurance indemnifying the Bennington Museum, valid license (if applicable), and proof of a workers’ compensation policy no less than 30 days prior to the event.

 In addition to preparing and serving the catered meal, the caterer is also responsible for setting of the tables prior to the event, busing the tables during the event, clearing of the tables once the guests have left, and cleaning any dishes or glasses used that are the museum’s property.
 Additionally, the kitchen will be left clean.
 (See Kitchen Policy below) Failure to do so will result in forfeiture of your Security Deposit.